Do you have Coconut and Iceberg products in your business?

 • Ownership (i.e. who the product manager was) was often unclear.

 • For some, the sales materials were so out of date that no one was selling the product even though it was apparently part of the portfolio.

 • Contractual agreements with customers were not always easy to find, so obligations and the implications for the support of customers and the products were unclear.

 • For others, when there was an issue, the support team could only provide very high-level answers.
 No one had any experience of the product as they had long ago moved on to newer things.
 Support issues quickly escalated through to product management and some unlucky product manager spent days tracking down the answers from disparate people spread across the company.

-Plus, there was little incentive for anyone to look at rationalisation of the portfolio.
-The glamorous work, the projects that got you noticed, were launching new products.
+Plus, there was little incentive for anyone to look at the rationalization of the portfolio.
+The glamorous work, the projects that got you noticed, was launching new products.

-No one recognised that there were so many iceberg products floating around nor their huge cost to the business.
-It eventually took many years, and a major programme, to drive the rationalisation and replacement of these products and services – at a huge cost.
+No one recognized that there were so many iceberg products floating around nor their huge cost to the business.
+It eventually took many years, and a major program, to drive the rationalization and replacement of these products and services – at a huge cost.

 Many companies tackle this with an annual review of the whole product portfolio.
 This allows them to do some long-term planning about migrating customers from old products to new ones, withdrawing products, understanding strategic fit and tracking individual product profitability.